We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 The only drawback with the greater choice offered by Shopify in the template department is that choosing from a larger range of themes can be a fairly time-consuming process.
 However, the Shopify theme store comes equipped with a useful set of filters that can speed things up.
 These let you narrow down the themes on offer by price, industry category, catalog size and features.

 But what about theme quality?

-Square’s template is highly functional and professional in appearance — it features clear section layouts and generous spacing that lets content breathe on the page.
+Square’s templates are highly functional and professional in appearance — they features clear section layouts and generous spacing that lets content breathe on the page.

-But in my view, it doesn’t have much ‘wow factor’ — and there is very little to set one Square ‘site style’ apart from the next.
+But in my view, they don’t have much ‘wow factor’ — and there is very little to set one Square ‘site style’ apart from the next.